djcustard/GestureGAN/README.md

 - Continous Variation: A stream of energy which varies in intensity from the listeners perspective.

-- Repetitious Variation: A sound which is held or continously loops.
+- Repetitious Variation: A sound which is held or continuously loops.

 Alongside these definitions I have collected sounds which demonstrates each categories definition.
 This collection of sounds will be submitted as a dataset that could potentially be used for neural network training in the future.